comptoolsres/comptoolsres.github.io/Week_04.md

 {% include image.html file='checkmark.png' alt="Check mark icon" position="right" max-width=75 %}

+1. Have a better understanding of searching for coding help on Google.
+1. Have a better understanding of reading code and application documentation.
 1. Be comfortable submitting jobs to the SLURM scheduler on HiPerGator
 1. Understand resource requests for jobs: CPUs, RAM and time.
 1. Have a basic idea of how to compile applications from source code